 In various hosting environments, WordPress core-, plugin- and theme updates sometimes fail because of enabled opcode caches.
 Popular PHP opcode caches are OPcache, WinCache and APC.
 This little WordPress Must Use Plugin tries to flush opcode caches.
 Making your live a bit easier when updating WordPress Core, Plugins and Themes.

-Configure PHP 5.6 or PHP 7 with OPcache in IIS Express for WebMatrix 3: learn how to create your own PHP development environment easily with Microsoft WebMatrix and IIS Express and your own custom PHP version.
+PHP 7 with OPcache in IIS Express for Microsoft WebMatrix 3: learn how to create your own PHP development environment easily with Microsoft WebMatrix and IIS Express and your own custom PHP version.
 Note: this guide also applies to newer PHP versions, just change the version numbers.

-Joomla! performance tuning on Windows Server IIS: learn how to improve & speed up Joomla! with these 8 simple and important tips.
-Add caching, gzip compression, set your sessions & optimize MySQL database functions… Provide your visitors with a blazing fast Joomla! website!
+How to speed-up Joomla performance on Windows Server IIS: 8 important, but simple, tips to improve & speed up Joomla Add caching, gzip compression, set your sessions & optimize MySQL database functions… Provide your visitors with a blazing fast Joomla website!

 In this article you’ll learn how to install PHP on Windows Server IIS.
 With the Windows Cache Extension for PHP (WinCache).
 WinCache enabled PHP gives you great performance for WordPress, Drupal and Joomla websites, and decreases CPU usage.
 In this post I’ll show you it’s not hard to set up a high performing PHP stack on Windows Server (IIS).
 So, let’s optimize our PHP hosting on Windows Server!